 Unfortunately, these tours don’t appear to be running anymore.
 Which is a shame since they make a visit to the fort worthwhile!

-This contemporary café serves local flavors with wonderful food presentation, and delightful non-alcoholic fruit mix drinks!
+This contemporary café in the fort grounds serves local flavors with wonderful food presentation.
+And they have delightful non-alcoholic fruit mix drinks!

 And if you spend at least RM20 on food per person here, you can get RM10 off your Fort Cornwallis entrance fees!

-Although unassuming from first impressions, this seaside food court is famous for the fried noodles from Hameed Pata Mee Sotong.
+Although unassuming from first impressions, this open-air food court is famous for the fried noodles from one stall, Hameed Pata Mee Sotong.

 You can request a non-spicy variation if you prefer.

-Its neighboring stall has the perfect beverage to accompany the renowned noodles too:
+A few stalls away is a drinks and dessert stall that has the perfect beverage to accompany the renowned noodles too:

-In our opinion, the creamy yet refreshing coconut shake drink is a staple order for many Mee Sotong patrons – give it a try!
+In our opinion, the creamy yet refreshing coconut shake drink is worth trying on a hot day.
+It is topped with vanilla ice cream.

 Recommended Dishes: